cytoscape/cytoscape-explore/README.md

 ## Testing

 All files `/test` will be run by [Mocha](https://mochajs.org/).
-You can `npm test` to run all tests, or you can run `npm test -- -g specific-test-name` to run specific tests.
+You can `npm run test:mocha` to run all tests, or you can run `npm run test:mocha -- -g specific-test-name` to run specific tests.

 [Chai](http://chaijs.com/) is included to make the tests easier to read and write.

+By running `npm test`, you will run the tests, the linting, and a test build.